 If you want to use this WAN connection to access the Internet, select the to the Internet choice of the radio button.
-Then select the existing connection which will be used to access the PPTP/L2TP server or click the CREATE CONNECTION button.
+Then select an existing connection which will be used to access the PPTP/L2TP server and click the CONTINUE button; or select the create a new connection choice of the radio button and click the CREATE CONNECTION button.

-If you have already configured the connection to the Internet and you want to use this WAN connection only to connect to the virtual private network, select the to the virtual private network choice of the radio button.
+If you have already configured the connection to the Internet and you want to use this WAN connection only to connect to the virtual private network, select the to the virtual private network choice of the radio button and click the CONTINUE button.

-Click the CONTINUE button.

-After creating a connection of the L2TP over IPsec type, on the Functions / Advanced / IPsec page, in the Status section, the current state of the IPsec tunnel is displayed.
+After creating a connection of the L2TP over IPsec type, on the VPN / IPsec page, in the Status section, the current state of the IPsec tunnel is displayed.